Crisis 22

 🌉

 Some people have in the past been accused of putting their heads in the sand.
 Now, it’s not just permissible, it’s advisable to start digging on the beach.
-For your own mental health, I recommended that you click from General Petraeus on Youtube to your Netflix app and watch Emily in Paris.
-Stop listening to his commentary on the Iraq War and spend your time instead trying to figure out why Emily’s so shocked by the Serbian Jovanka, who dreams of a private jet and strolls naked across the Pont Alexandre III.
+For your own mental health, it might be recommended that we click from General Petraeus on Youtube to our Netflix app and watch Emily in Paris.
+Perhaps we should stop listening to his commentary on the Iraq War and spend our time instead trying to figure out why Emily’s so shocked by the Serbian Jovanka, who dreams of a private jet and strolls naked across the Pont Alexandre III.

-Or fly to Puerto Vallarta and sit on Playa de los Muertos, the Beach of the Dead, and order another margarita.
-Try to forget your troubles with Serbia and naked French bridges.
-Click from Netflix to your music app, and listen to a 1990 song by the Scorpions … “I follow the Moskva down to Gorky Park / Listening to the wind of change … did you ever think / That we could be so close like brothers?”
+Or perhaps we ought to fly to Puerto Vallarta and sit on Playa de los Muertos, the Beach of the Dead, and order another margarita.
+Try to forget our troubles with Serbia and naked French bridges.
+Click from Netflix to our music app, and listen to a 1990 song by the Scorpions … “I follow the Moskva down to Gorky Park / Listening to the wind of change … did you ever think / That we could be so close like brothers?”

 Try to listen without weeping uncontrollably.
 Stand up, even though you may be dizzy from that third margarita.
 Shake the tears from your eyes and yell out something about not taking it anymore.
 Throw your headphones into the water and grab that little boy’s plastic shovel.
 Dig about two feet down, and throw your head in.